rootsandberries/UZim_SRWorkshop/index.md

 Participants of this two-part workshop will obtain 1) the skills to access evidence-based literature via Hinari resources, and 2) hands-on experience in conducting systematic reviews.

-In-person instruction consists of 5-days of training split into two workshops at the University of Zimbabwe, College of Health Sciences.
-Attend either one or both workshops.
+#### **In-person instruction consists of 5-days of training split into two workshops at the University of Zimbabwe, College of Health Sciences.
+Attend either one or both workshops.**

 Workshop 1 | Workshop 2
 -----------|-----------
-July 22-23 | July 24-26
+July 22-23, 2019 (Monday & Tuesday) | July 24-26, 2019 (Wednesday, Thursday & Friday)
 Accessing evidence-based literature via Hinari resources | Introduction to conducting systematic reviews, publishing and author resources